grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ya gaping and pustulated fucking twat!
 You torrid and rotting fucking asshole!
 Ya almost killed me!
 What fucking stupid idea came to your head to blow the trim tanks with no warning to me?
 I was fuckin' washed half-way down the fucking boat!"

-"Damn it!
-Fuck off Chips.
+"Fuck off Chips.
 I gotta deal with surfacing my boat.
 We can talk about proper procedures in an emergency later."

 "Ya fuck yourself and your fucking proper procedures.
 I'm talking about my fucking life you fucking swollen and carbuncled head of a syphilitic cock."
 Chips raised the pipe and pointed it at Percy.

 Percy didn't even look at Chips, instead keeping her eyes on the depth gauge that was steadily showing them coming shallower.
 "Put the fucking pipe down Chips."

 Chips snapped.
 She rushed at Percy taking the piece of pipe in a long swinging arc across the control room, just missing Hemi's head but connecting with Captain Percy's stomach.
-Percy doubled over immediately and fell to the grating on the floor.
+Percy doubled over immediately and fell to the grating on the deck.

 Hemi was out of his seat a second later, and had Chips' forearms taut in his huge fists, like bracing on the cables of a bridge.